North Star Ontology — Signet Docs

 The user’s answer is also an artifact.
 It should be saved, linked to the question, and used to update the relevant claim slot.

 This matters because LLMs are useful but not sacred.
 A model can extract the wrong entity, over-merge two projects, summarize away an important caveat, or mark a value superseded when it is only context-specific.
-If raw artifacts are preserved and mutations are proposals, Signet can rerun extraction with a better model, inspect the diff, and apply only what makes sense.
+If raw artifacts are preserved and risky generated changes can become proposals, Signet can rerun extraction with a better model, inspect the diff, and apply only what makes sense.

 The daemon should stay boring where reliability matters.
 It should capture, persist, index, expose APIs, track lineage, and keep recall fast.
 Semantic maintenance can happen through agents, CLI tools, scheduled jobs, or explicit user actions.